sourcegraph/sourcegraph-public-snapshot/web/README.md

  - Only use descendent/child selectors where unavoidable.
 Prefer BEM-style class names that are nested in SCSS through the `&` operator
  - Create utility classes for styles that should be shared horizontally between components
  - Always use `rem` units (when converting designs, `1rem` = `16px`).
 This allows us to scale the whole UI by modifying the root font size.
- - Never hardcode colors, use SCSS variables
+ - Avoid hardcoding colors, use SCSS variables if they are available / the color makese sense to share.
  - Try to _minimize_ the usage of advanced SCSS features.
 They can lead to bugs and complicate styles.
    - Encouraged features are nesting and imports (which is the intersection of Less', SCSS' and PostCSS' feature set)
  - Think about mobile at least so much that no feature breaks when the browser window is resized